sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    * docker inspect --> system container inspect
    * docker exec    --> system container exec

    The bash scripts called by systemd service would be updated to call these new commands in place of docker commands.
 In addition, any script that call docker commands will be switched to these new commands.
-A sample could be the reboot scripts, which call `docker kill ...`.
+A sample could be the reboot scripts, which call `docker kill/stop ...`.

 * The new "system container ..." commands in brief<br/>